Ramadan is one of the Islamic calendar’s most special and loved months - a time for reflection, prayer, and reward. Donate your Zakat.

 (Bukhari & Muslim)

 Suhoor is the pre-dawn meal – the last meal before beginning the fast.
-It is a blessing and as such, it is recommended but not essential.
+It is a blessing, and as such, it is recommended but not essential.
 For fasting, any consumption of food or drink must cease before Fajr prayers.
-Thus, Suhoor ends at Fajr and you cannot eat at the time of Fajr Azan (call to prayer).
+Thus, Suhoor ends at Fajr, and you cannot eat at the time of Fajr Azan (call to prayer).

 Iftar is an Arabic term which means breaking the fast (immediately after sunset).
-It traditionally consists of a snack of dates and water, chosen because of their hydrating and nutritious qualities, although it is not obligatory to break the fast with these.
+It traditionally consists of a snack of dates and water, chosen because of its hydrating and nutritious qualities, although it is not obligatory to break the fast with these.

 The following actions will break a day’s fast: